amnestywebsite/amnesty-death-penalty/README.md

 * 'npm run build:js' to delete vendor.min.js and concat and minify the scripts in the vendor folder

 ## Data structures
-All the data is in a single file[/data/data.json].
+All the data is in a [single file](/data/data.json).
 Working on separate bits and pasting them in the correct place is risky, but it avoids working with nested structures and keeps to CSV to JSON (and back) straightforward.

 ### Year data
 The year data sits at the top of each year.
 This controls the year totals and the bar chart.